newIterator/python_template/frontDev/READED.md

 # use the python to write front API

 ## one、create env

-> first、cd your project folder
+> first、 the moused move on target folder,click right key or use two fingers click laptops control block,when the selects show,select create new terminal
 >
-> second、use the moused move on target folder,click right key or use two fingers click laptops control block,when the selects show,select create new terminal
+> second、cd your project folder
 >
 > three、init your project folder
 ```